pfheatwole/thesis/source/demonstration.rst

    Design variables: m_p, z_riser, S_p, C_d,p, kappa_w

-The second component model of the paraglider system is for the :ref:`harness
+The final component model of the paraglider system is for the :ref:`harness
 <paraglider_components:Harness>`.
 This component is responsible for [[...]].

 The manual for the size 23 wing specifies a maximum in-flight weight limit of